 Possible issue: a sexually transmitted disease (STD)

-"Pain, burning or tingling during or right after urinating can be a sign of an STD," Ryan says.
+"Pain, burning or tingling during or right after urinating can be a sign of an STD," Patwari says.
 In fact, painful urination is often the only symptom of gonorrhea in men.